Aviationweb déjà vu Luchtvaart déjà vu

 Click on any of the images for the larger version and extended historic info!

-bmi regional operates a Monday to Friday service Aberdeen-Groningen vv, using an Embraer ERJ-135 or a ERJ-145 Jet.
-Tickets for this service can be ordered via their website.
-The ERJ-135 is a 37-seat development of the ERJ-145 and was flown first on 4 July 1980.
+Until 8 February 2013, bmi regional operated a Monday to Friday service Aberdeen-Groningen vv, using an BAe Jetstream 41 or an Embraer ERJ-135 Jet.
+The Embraer ERJ-135 is a 37-seat development of the ERJ-145 and was flown first on 4 July 1980.
 One of the EMBRAER Regional Jet aircraft used by bmi regional on the service is the 2001-built ERJ-135ER G-RJXJ, which was photographed by Jack Poelstra on 10 June 2004.
 The G-RJXJ (ex.
 PT-SVS) was registered in the UK with British Midland Airways Ltd. on 7 July 2001.
 The 2001-built ERJ-135ER Regional Jet is operated since with bmi regional.

 YR-TIG Israel Aircraft Industries IAI-1126 Galaxy / Gulfstream G200 c/n 012